tinypixel-os/tinypixel-os/README.md

 - 👋 Hi, I’m @tinypixel-os
 - 👀 I’m interested in open source and frontend.
+- 👀 been doing web stuff for 6 years.
-- 🌱 I’m currently learning web3.
+- 🌱 I’m currently learning iOS and web3.
 - 📫 How to reach me: [@tinypixel](https://twitter.com/tinypixel_)

 <!---